-- Serve immediately with topping of your choice like icing sugar, peanut butter or jam.
+- Serve immediately with the toppings of your choice like icing sugar, peanut butter, or jam.

-- Store the waffle batter up to 24 hour in the fridge in an airtight container and use the next day for breakfast.
+- Store the waffle batter for up to 24 hours in the fridge in an airtight container and use the next day for breakfast.

-- Stored waffles gets softer, I recommend you rewarm them few minutes in a toaster or in a preheated waffle iron to bring back their crispiness.
+- Stored waffles get softer.
+I recommend rewarming them for a few minutes in a toaster or in a preheated waffle iron to bring back their crispiness.